dominic097/blog/proxies.md

     proxyObj.a; // would return 1;
 ```

-NOTE: _By the above implementation, we can only hide the properties of an Object that it holds, it's value is still accessible._
+NOTE: _By the above implementation, we can only hide the properties of an Object that it holds, its value is still accessible._